Alvis Saracen: In popular culture

 Saracens were used almost unchanged in the 1995 film of Judge Dredd as carriers for prisoners and personnel carriers for Judges.
 101 FCs were used as the basis for taxis, fitted with a prop bodyshell.

 The Saracen is mentioned in the Irish Republican song "Little Armalite".

-In the 1992 film The Crying Game, on the main characters is killed, "he were run over by a Saracen" when he attempts to escape his IRA captors.
+In the 1992 film The Crying Game, one the main characters is killed, "he were run over by a Saracen" when he attempts to escape his IRA captors.

 During the 2009 G-20 demonstrations in London, members of the Space Hijackers protest group drove their Saracen into the City of London and parked it outside the Royal Bank of Scotland in Bishopsgate.
 The Saracen, which had been painted bright blue with black and white chequered stripes, was equipped with CCTV and marked "RIOT" (but not "police").
 The group were reportedly there to protect the RBS building from "bad" demonstrators, although the police declined their assistance.
 Instead, the vehicle was searched and police questioned the protestors, who were dressed in plain blue overalls and helmets.
 The vehicle's eleven occupants were arrested for impersonating police officers and for traffic offences, and were later charged with impersonating police officers, although the case was dropped before coming to court.

 A community protest against the sale of heritage-listed Fort Largs by the state government of South Australia took place on 25 October 2014.
 The protest, organised by the National Trust of SA, featured an Alvis Saracen and other vintage military vehicles.